dharvpat/Denoising-AutoEncoder/README.md

-# Real-Time Denoising AutoEncoder Using PyTorch's MPS on Mac
+# Real-Time Denoising AutoEncoder Using PyTorch

 ## Introduction

-This project implements a real-time Denoising AutoEncoder (DAE) using PyTorch with MPS backend on Mac for GPU acceleration.
+This project implements a real-time Denoising AutoEncoder (DAE) using PyTorch with MPS backend on Mac for GPU acceleration, cuda backend for supported GPUs with a fallback on CPU.

 ## Setup Instructions

 ### Prerequisites

 - Python 3.8 or higher
-- macOS with MPS-compatible GPU (Apple Silicon)
+- pytorch and other ML packages described in requirements.txt

 ### References

 Haykin, S. (2002).
 Adaptive Filter Theory.
 Prentice Hall.